abhineet123/MTF/Config/ReadMe.md

 			error is measured between the initial points during forward tracking and the final points during backward tracking;
 			setting this to <=0 disables this method of failure detection;

+	 Parameter:	'grid_fb_reinit'
+		Description:
+			reinitialize trackers in the current frame before tracking backwards to the last one;
+			does not apply to OpenCV grid tracker;

 	 Parameter:	'grid_show_trackers'
 		Description:
 			set to 1 to show the locations of all the patch trackers within the larger object patch	where each is marked by the location of its centroid